 The above argument tells us more.
 If we replace ‘God’ with, for example, ‘sand’, the argument will work just the same.
 Critics might argue that since we may replace God with just anything, the argument says nothing about the existence of God.
 Arguing that sand can be seen, smelled and felt doesn’t help, since people may claim to experience God in just as many ways.
 And once we start arguing about experiences, the argument loses its a priori status.

 I gave my argument in spite of the fact that I wrote above that “Does God exist?” is a bad question.
 But my argument is not to disprove that God exists – that would be even more foolish than trying to prove he does.
 It is to show that if God exists as a necessarily existing being, He should be indispensable to the theories of the natural sciences.
 But the sciences seem to do pretty well without Him.
+Even if we should by any chance get the opportunity to falsify the God-hypothesis, business in the universe would remain as usual.
 More on this issue will appear in my next article: God as stopgap.